Spherical CR uniformization of the magic 3-manifold: The 3-manifold at infinity of the even subgroup of

 in Heisenberg coordinates.

 Other $B$-orbits of $u$ are

 and

 in Heisenberg coordinates.
-In Figure \ref{figure:3pp0}, we indicate $u$, $B(u)$ and $B^2(u)$ as the points colored with yellow, green, black respectively.
+In Figure \ref{figure:3pp0}, $u$, $B(u)$ and $B^2(u)$ are indicated as yellow, green and black dots, respectively.

 From the points $u$, $B(u)$ and $B^2(u)$ we know the orientation of the $B$-action on the intersection circle of these two spinal spheres.
-From definition Equations (\ref{3ppIplus}) and (\ref{3ppIminus}) later, it is also easy to check that $u$, $B(u)$ and $B^2(u)$ lie in the intersection circle of the spinal spheres of $B$ and $B^{-1}$.
+From (\ref{3ppIplus}) and (\ref{3ppIminus}) below, it is also easy to check that $u$, $B(u)$ and $B^2(u)$ lie in the intersection circle of the spinal spheres of $B$ and $B^{-1}$.